jundalisay/superb/content/en/research/descartes/world/chapter-13.md

-+++
+---
+heading: "Chapter 13"
-title= "Cartesian Relativity"
+title: "Cartesian Relativity"
+date: 2020-09-04
-image= "/covers/world.jpg"
+image: "/covers/world.jpg"
-author= "Rene Descartes"
-description= "Bodies that revolve always tend to move away from the centers of the circles they describe" linkb= "/research/descartes/world/chapter-13" linkbtext= "Chapter 13" linkf= "/research/descartes/world/chapter-15" linkftext= "Chapter 15" heading= "Chapter 13" icon= "/icons/descartes.png"
+description: "Bodies that revolve always tend to move away from the centers of the circles they describe"
-+++
+icon: "/icons/descartes.jpg"
+---

 Bodies that revolve always tend to move away from the centers they revolve from. <!--  of the circles they describe.  --> But what direction do the stars and heavens tend towards?